mattsteadman/mattsteadman.github.io/_posts/2021-04-28-relational.md

 }
 ```

 What is this starting to look like?
 A table!
 What do relational databases store?
 Tables!
 The reason that relational databases are relational is because their data model is based around tables.
-In other words, the simplest definition of relation is *table*.
+In other words, the simplest definition of relation in the context of databases is *table*.
 It just so happens that relations can have relationships with other relations, but this isn't  why a relational database is relational.

 So a better first sentence in Oracle's documentation would be: